Suraj2093/Azure-Experience-Centre/README.md

 **F** : These are the tags mentioned while creating the ODL.
 **G** : This is the Custom ODL name that we mentioned at the time of ODL creation.

+- There are 4 type of user signup

+<br>a.
+Registration Required : This defines that the user should register for the ODL to get access to the ODL.
+<br>b.
+Registration & Email Validation Required : This defines that the user should register for the ODL and launch the lab from the Email sent from AEC to get access to the ODL.
+<br>c.
+Registration & Approval Required : This defines that the user should register for the ODL.
+Here the user will not be able to access the ODL unless the Instructor approves the registration from the User Window of the ODL.
+<br>d.
+Invite Only : In this case the instructor can generate the vouchers to be distributed to the users, so that the users can use it to register the lab.
+The users cannot register without entering the voucher code asked in the registration page.

 -Navigate to the portal using the link https://experience-azure-mgmt.azurewebsites.net/#/main and login with your AEC credentials.
 -Once logged in, click on **ODL** on the left pane of the portal.
 This will list the ODLs if any.